Inline Workers vs Dedicated Workers

 4. Serialization Overhead & Data Transfer Optimization

 Both worker types rely on the structured clone algorithm for cross-thread communication.
-This algorithm recursively traverses object graphs, creating deep copies that bypass thread safety constraints but introduce significant CPU and memory overhead.
+This algorithm recursively traverses object graphs, creating deep copies that guarantee data isolation but introduce CPU and memory overhead.
 For real-time data visualization dashboards handling large typed arrays, structured cloning becomes a severe bottleneck.

 Zero-Copy Transfer Implementation